noapeled/GloolaServer/README.md

       }]
     }

-### Example JSON body
+### Example patient
-The following patients takes only one medicine: every day at 08:15pm, as well as every Tuesday and Saturday at 09:00am.
+The following patient takes only one medicine: every day at 08:15pm, as well as every Tuesday and Saturday at 09:00am.

     {
+      patient_id: "0123456789"
       name: ["yehoram", "malkishua", "gaon"],
       birthdate: "1943-09-22",
       hmo: "maccabi",
       email: "yehoram.malkishua.gaon@pmail.com",
-      username: "0123456789",
-      password: "elefneshikot",
       medication: [{
         medicine_id: "3334123",
         dosage_size: 2,
         frequency: [{"*", "*", "*", "20", "15"}, {"3,7", "*", "*", "09", "00"}]  # Same as cron format
       }]
+    }

+## Add or update user
+    POST
+    Content-Type:application/json

+    {
+      username: <better make this the Israeli ID number>,
+      password: ascii128 encoded,
+      patients: [patient_id]  # The patients whom this user is allowed to watch.
     }

 ## Add or update medicine